Valga, Estonia: Activity

-Languages
+Demographics

 Sports

 Valga is home to several notable Estonian sports teams.

-Warrior Valga, is a football club that currently plays in the III liiga.
+Warrior Valga is a football club that currently plays in the III liiga.
 Warrior Valga played in the Meistriliiga from 2003 to 2006.

-Valga, is a basketball club that currently plays in the Estonian top-tier Korvpalli Meistriliiga and the Baltic Basketball League.
+Valga is a basketball club that currently plays in the Estonian top-tier Korvpalli Meistriliiga and the Baltic Basketball League.

 Climate

 Valga lies within the temperate humid continental climate zone.